apigee-labs/rapier/README.md

 Field Name | Type | Description
 ---|:---:|---
-template | `string` | A URL template that must contain a single variable. variables | [Template Variables](#template_variables) | The type of the variable
+template | `string` | A URI template that must contain a single variable. variables | [Template Variables](#template_variables) | The type of the variable

 #### <a name="template_variables"></a>Template Variables